Lil Uzi Vert vs. the World 2

-Lil Uzi Vert vs. the World 2 is a reissue studio album by American rapper Lil Uzi Vert that was released on March 13, 2020.
-The album was released as the deluxe edition of their second studio album Eternal Atake, which was released a week before, on March 6, 2020.
-The album also serves as a sequel to Lil Uzi Vert's third mixtape Lil Uzi Vert vs. the World (2016).
-The album features new guest appearances from Chief Keef, 21 Savage, Future, Young Thug, Gunna, Lil Durk, Young Nudy and Nav.
-The sole guest feature on Eternal Atake is Syd.
+Lil Uzi Vert vs. the World 2 is a reissue studio album by American rapper and singer Lil Uzi Vert.
+It was released through Generation Now and Atlantic Records on March 13, 2020.
+The album was released as the deluxe edition of their second studio album Eternal Atake, which was released a week earlier, on March 6, 2020.
+The album features guest appearances from American rappers Chief Keef, 21 Savage, Future, Young Thug, Gunna, Lil Durk, Young Nudy and Nav.
+The production was handled by Cash, Don Cannon, Nav, Pi'erre Bourne, and Wheezy, among others.
+The album also serves as a sequel to Lil Uzi Vert's third mixtape Lil Uzi Vert vs. the World (2016), which was released 4 years earlier.

+Lil Uzi Vert vs. the World 2 debuted at number one on the US Billboard 200, garnering 247,000 album-equivalent units in its first week.
 The deluxe edition's release helped the original album to maintain its number-one position on the Billboard 200 for a second week, since both versions of the album were counted together for tracking purposes.

 Background and release

 In September 2017, soon after the release of their debut studio album Luv Is Rage 2, Lil Uzi Vert teased that they were working on a song for a sequel to their 2016 mixtape Lil Uzi Vert vs. the World.
 On July 31, 2018, they teased an upcoming album titled Eternal Atake.
 However, the album was continuously delayed for a year and a half.
 Eternal Atake was finally released on March 6, 2020.
 Soon after the long-awaited release of Eternal Atake, Uzi teased a deluxe version of their album on Twitter.

 In the following days, Uzi teased that eight songs were going on the deluxe version of their album.
 On March 12, 2020, they revealed that 14 songs were going on the album.
 It was revealed shortly after that the tracks for their "deluxe album" were going to be on a separate album titled Lil Uzi Vert vs. the World 2, serving as a "second part" to Eternal Atake as well as the successor to Lil Uzi Vert vs. the World.
 Like its predecessor Lil Uzi Vert vs. the World, the cover art for the album is inspired by Canadian graphic novel series Scott Pilgrim.
 Chris Mench wrote for Genius that collaborations with Young Thug, Juice Wrld, and A Boogie wit da Hoodie were expected on the album.
 Lil Uzi Vert vs. the World 2 was released on March 13, 2020 at 8:00 AM EST. The album features multiple guest artists in comparison to the original Eternal Atake that contained a sole guest feature from American singer Syd.
 Brendan Klinkenberg of Rolling Stone wrote that while "Eternal Atake was all but devoid of features [...] its sister album has a murderer’s row of guest appearances."